kedro-org/kedro/docs/source/05_data/02_kedro_io.md

 # conf/base/catalog.yml

 my_partitioned_dataset:
-  type: "PartitionedDataSet"
+  type: PartitionedDataSet
-  path: "s3://my-bucket-name/path/to/folder"  # path to the location of partitions
+  path: s3://my-bucket-name/path/to/folder  # path to the location of partitions
-  dataset: "pandas.CSVDataSet"  # shorthand notation for the dataset which will handle individual partitions
+  dataset: pandas.CSVDataSet  # shorthand notation for the dataset which will handle individual partitions
-  credentials: "my_credentials"
+  credentials: my_credentials
   load_args:
-    load_arg1: "value1"
+    load_arg1: value1
-    load_arg2: "value2"
+    load_arg2: value2
 ```

 > Note: As any other dataset `PartitionedDataSet` can also be instantiated programmatically in Python: